ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

   using objects referenced within any other namespace is not compliant with this specification.

-.. important:: The above requirement means that *sequences must be
+.. important:: The above requirement means that *sequences MUST be
                identified with GA4GH computed identifiers* based on the sequence digest.
 Implementations that use other sequence identifiers are NOT compliant with this